souffle-lang/souffle-lang.github.io/_docs/interface.md

 permalink: /docs/interface/
 ---
 Applications may want to integrate Soufflé programs as a library rather than as a stand-alone tool.
-For this purpose, we have developed a C++ interface to call Soufflé programs via a C++ interface.
+For this purpose, we have developed a C++ interface to call Soufflé programs.

 With the option ```-g <name>.cpp``` a C++ class is generated for a Soufflé program that can be directly embedded in another C++ application.
 The generated class may have several instances.